Jon Hamm as Don Draper, vacationing Madison Avenue ad man

-The “old gold” sport jacket has a large brown windowpane overcheck, giving it an additional vintage touch.
+The “old gold” sport jacket has a large brown flecked overcheck for an additional vintage touch.
 The buttons are brown faux-wood plastic, with one large button to close in the front and a smaller matching button on each cuff.

 Draper’s jacket is single-breasted with slim notch lapels that roll to a high button stance.
 There is a welted breast pocket, and two jetted hip pockets that gently slope toward the rear of the jacket.

 The shoulders are lightly padded with roped sleeveheads.
-There are two long double vents in the rear, keeping the jacket as cool as possible in the warm Hawaiian climate.
-I can’t tell exactly what fabric was used to make the jacket, but it is almost definitely not linen.
-My best guess would be a lightweight wool like a tropical worsted.
+There are two long double vents, keeping the jacket as cool as possible in the warm Hawaiian climate.
+I can’t tell exactly what fabric was used to make the jacket, but I would guess a lightweight wool like a tropical worsted.

 Don wears the same pair of cream trousers throughout the trip, whether with a casual shirt or a tie.
 They have a low rise and flat front with side pockets and a short break.
 Don wears them with a slim black leather belt.

 Don’s casual shirt for the trip is a blue Hawaiian shirt with a white floral pattern permeating throughout.
 It is a very distinctive shirt with blue triangles up and down both the right and left panels.
 The short-sleeve shirt buttons down a placket-less front and has slim camp collars and a straight hem across the bottom.